MurphyPone/murphypone.github.io/src/content/place-traveled.md

   }
 ]
 ```

+The specific coordinates of any location can by found by right clicking within Google Maps and selecting the "What's Here?" option.

 You can add as many places as you like.
 Each "place" is really a JavaScript object containing fields for the `name`, `coordinates` of the location, a custom `icon` to render the location on the map, and a `website` associated with the location/event.
 You can add more information as well if you'd like!